You can get weekly email alerts on the topics below. Just click “Follow.”Manage Alerts

-1. "What's your name?"
-Without a doubt, that simple question is the single most important thing you can ask in any customer service conversation.
-Using the agent's name during the call also keeps things friendly and reminds him that you know who he is.
-(He knows that he can't put you on permanent hold or hang up without repercussions.)
-The more information you can get about the person — his call center, years of service, hobbies — the better.
+This is the single most important thing you can ask in any customer service conversation.
+Using the agent's name during the call helps keep things friendly and reminds him that you know who he is so that he can't put you on permanent hold or hang up without repercussions.

-3. "We…" You’re more likely to get what you’re asking for if you enlist the agent in your cause.
-Statements such as, "I know we can find a satisfactory solution" dilute the adversarial nature of the conversation.
-The feeling of teamwork you impart creates a framework in which you and the agent are working together to solve a common problem.
+You’re more likely to get what you’re asking for if you enlist the agent in your cause.
+Statements such as “I know we can find a satisfactory solution” create a framework in which you and the agent are working together to solve a common problem.

-4. "My goal is…" Be specific and realistic about what you’re seeking.
-You should ask for your money’s worth — a product that works as advertised or a service to the standard you paid for.
-Asking for compensation for your time, punitive damages or letters of apology are not realistic demands.
-State your need clearly.
-"If you can ship me a replacement within a couple of days, I'll be satisfied."
+Be specific about what you’re seeking.
+In addition to asking for your money’s worth (a product that works as advertised, for example), you might ask for compensation for your time or punitive damages.
+And be clear about it.
 The more you help the agent see her way to making you happy and getting you off the line, the closer you will be to achieving your goal.

-5. "I'm not going away."
 This isn’t a threat, but a promise that you aren’t going to give up easily.
-Customer service agents toss out phrases such as "it's our policy" and "there's nothing I can do" in hopes that you will accept without questioning authority.
-When you don’t hang up the phone, they are forced to continue dealing with you.
+Customer service agents often toss out phrases such as “There’s nothing I can do.”
+But if you don’t hang up the phone, they are forced to continue dealing with you.

-6. "Escalate."
-This is customer service speak for "take me to your leader."
-Using professional jargon indicates that you are a knowledgeable consumer.
-Telling the agent that if she can’t help you, you’d like her to “escalate the call" is equivalent to asking to speak to a supervisor.
-Agents get dinged for every call they have to bump upstairs.
-So let her know that’s your intention while giving her one last time to give you what you’re asking for.
+Tell the agent that if she can’t help you, you’d like her to “escalate the call.”
+Agents get dinged for every call they have to refer to their supervisor.
+So let her know that’s your intention while giving her one last chance to give you what you’re asking for.